cucapra/node-llvmc/example/README.md

 node example/calculator.js
 ```

 You should now be prompted to enter commands.
-Our calculator currently supports supports arithmetic operation (except division), function definitions, function calls, and externs.
+Our calculator currently supports supports arithmetic operations, function definitions, function calls, and externs.
 Below we give some example programs.
 Note that after each command, the calculator will print the entire current LLVM IR you've created thus far.

 To exit the calculator, just type `quit` into the prompt.